Is There a Market for Quality?

 Ideal customers, discerning clientele and knowledgeable intermediaries are few and far between.
 Or at least it seems that way.

-We all want better quality clients; better quality home buyers; better quality real estate agents.
+We all want better quality clients, better quality houses, and better quality real estate agents.
 But they’re not simply going to materialize out of thin air.
 We’ve got to make them want to come.
 We’ve got to make them want to do business with us.

-People don’t just gather together in an abandoned building, waiting for someone to come along and open a nice restaurant.
-The business owner has got to do the hard work of constructing the building, outfitting the kitchen, training the staff, buying the food and opening the business before the first customer walks in the door.
+People don’t just gather together in an abandoned building, waiting for someone to come along and open a fine dining restaurant.
+The business owner has got to do the hard work of constructing the building, outfitting the kitchen, training the staff, buying the food, and opening the business before the first customer walks through the door.

 Build it and they will come.